maritwho/edition-php-thin/README.md

     composer create-project pattern-lab/framework-thin-edition your-project-name --prefer-dist

-This will create a directory called `your-project-name` and will install Pattern Lab's default folder structure as well Pattern Lab's core and dependencies into it.
+This will create a directory called `your-project-name`.
+It will also install Pattern Lab's default folder structure as well as core and its dependencies.

 ## Modifying the Thin Edition to Create Your Own Editions